Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Damage to any part of a nail gun is possible due to undue pressure or use.
 Some common types of nail gun defects include:

 Conduct routine maintenance such as adding oil at least once a day and cleaning the entire machine.
-Also, store the tool in a toolbox or plastic bag to avoid dirt build-up to provide longer-lasting performance.
+You can however purchase an oilless nail gun, so you may not need to lubricate it yourself, learn more on that here.
+Also, store the tool in a toolbox or plastic bag to avoid dirt build-up to provide a longer-lasting performance.

 Using Wrong Nails

 There are so many various types of nail guns available on the market.
 Each nail gun supports different sizes, shapes, angles, and collations of nails.